 Technical members of staff from Royal IHC will be temporarily employed at the Maritime Systems Department (AMS) of the Dutch Defence Materiel Organisation (DMO).
 Today saw the first eight IHC employees agree to their secondment.

-As IHC also competes as a party in defence tenders (including for the replacement of the Dutch submarines, for which IHC has a strategic alliance with Naval Group) it was a precondition for DMO – as well as IHC – that project confidentiality was guaranteed.
+As Royal IHC also competes as a party in defence tenders (including for the replacement of the Dutch submarines, for which Royal IHC has a strategic alliance with Naval Group) it was a precondition for DMO – as well as Royal IHC – that project confidentiality was guaranteed.